Courseiva

 Why this answer

-Option B is correct because selective wipe removes only corporate data while leaving personal data intact on devices with user affinity.
-Option A is incorrect because full wipe removes all data.
-Option C is incorrect because retiring the device removes it from management but does not remove data.
+Performing a selective wipe (corporate data removal) from Intune removes only corporate data while leaving personal data intact on devices with user affinity.
+Option A is incorrect because a full wipe removes all data, including personal data.
+Option B is incorrect because retiring the device removes it from management but does not remove corporate data.

-Option D is incorrect because compliance policies do not remove data.
+Option D is incorrect because a compliance policy marks the device as noncompliant but does not remove data.

 MCQmedium